112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 electricity .
 80 of. of the farmhouses do not have bath rooms and running rater .
 About 3,007,72 homes d o not have private flushing toilets.

-Al '' At the Polies .13crgere or the Casino de Paris, e'en th e rtshter- girls demand tips!
+Al '' At the Polies .13crgere or the Casino de Paris, e'en the rtshter- girls demand tips!
 What a, racket! "

 lt. isn 't a racket.
 We don't think that tipping tax i ([fivers, waitresses or red caps is a "racket ".
 In some theaters in France, the ushers pay for their jo b (Ail>e our cheek-room concessions) .
-In most theaters th e ushers get little or no salary and depend for their live liheod on tips .
+In most theaters the ushers get little or no salary and depend for their live liheod on tips .
 Frenchmen always tip ushers at movie l.oirses, theaters, the Opera, symphony halls .
 The ushe r